Hunting Rabbits on the Hypercube: Introduction and Background

 This game can be modeled by a finite simple graph, where each bush is represented by a vertex and where edges exist between bushes that are within jumping distance for the rabbit.
 The rabbit starts at some vertex known only to itself, and the hunters have a vantage point from which they can choose to fire at any vertex.
 Given enough hunters, the rabbit is clearly doomed.
 Thus we ask: what is the minimum number of hunters that guarantees a successful hunt?
 This number is the hunter number of the graph, denoted $\Hun(G)$.

 As the hunters get no feedback during the game, a hunter strategy is merely a predetermined list of bushes that the hunters will shoot at each time step.
-For a strategy to be a winning strategy, it must successfully hit a rabbit who starts anywhere and makes any legal sequence of choices.
+For a strategy to be a winning strategy, it must successfully hit a rabbit which starts anywhere and makes any legal sequence of choices.
 Because of this adversarial model, one can imagine the hunters handing a shot list to the rabbit, which it may use to look ahead to avoid getting stuck on a dangerous part of the graph.
 In this case, a winning strategy is a set of shots subject to which a rabbit with complete information still cannot avoid its fate.

 Consider as a basic example the path $P_n$ on vertex set $\{1,2,\ldots n\}$.
 First note that the strategy of shooting each vertex $1,2,\ldots n$ in order is successful if the rabbit started on an odd numbered vertex.
 Hence either $1,2,\ldots,n,1,2,\ldots,n$ (when $n$ is odd) or $1,2,\ldots,n,n,1,2,\ldots,n$ (when $n$ is even) is a strategy proving that $\Hun(P_n)=1$.
-In \cite{Britnell2013}, Britnell and Wildon found a necessary and sufficient condition for a graph $G$ to have $\Hun(G)=1$.
-Their setup of the problem used a single prince pursuing a princess, and their extension of the problem to multiple pursuers led to this game of hunters and rabbits.
+In \cite{Britnell2013}, Britnell and Wildon found a necessary and sufficient condition for a graph $G$ to have $\Hun(G)=1$. \begin{theorem}[Britnell and Wildon, \cite{Britnell2013}] $\Hun(G)=1$ if and only if $G$ is a tree and does not contain a subgraph isomorphic to the graph:

+\end{theorem} Their setup of the problem used a single prince pursuing a princess, and their extension of the problem to multiple pursuers led to this game of hunters and rabbits.

 Suppose that instead of a path, we had a cycle on $n$ vertices.
 Now at every step, the rabbit has two options available to it, so it can consult its list of hunter shots and choose the other one, forever evading a single hunter.
 However, a second hunter can choose a single vertex of the cycle to shoot at every time step.
 Now the rabbit is unable to pass through that vertex, leaving a path of length $n-1$ available as the remainder of the graph.
 As a path only requires one hunter, we see that two hunters can catch a rabbit on a cycle.